dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 $$
 Y = \frac{\text{stress}}{\text{strain}}
 $$
-While stress is straightforward to compute (using force applied and the cross section of the block of material, $\text{stress} = \frac{F}{A}$), it can be quite difficult to compute material's strain.
+While stress is straightforward to compute (using force applied and the cross-section of the block of material, $\text{stress} = \frac{F}{A}$), it can be quite difficult to compute material's strain.
 However, we can easily estimate it through modelling a block of material as a system of springs and masses.
 Imagine that a block of material is in fact a bundle of tiny, elastic fibres.

 <img src="/Users/damian/Documents/blog posts/MMM/image12.png" alt="image11" style="zoom:20%;" />